nanomq/nanomq/docs/en_US/access-control/login.md

 | `username` | String | Username    |
 | `password` | String | Password    |

 Write the username and password in this format `username:password` and save it to the `nanomq_pwd.conf` file.
+And include it in `nanomq.conf`, as described in the [Access Control Introduction](introduction.md).

 ## Configuration Example